Church invites public to fundraiser to restore building

 Look for Epworth United Methodist Church on Facebook to reserve seats for dinner, or call the church office at 775-423-4714.

-If you can't attend the event but would like to donate to this cause, donations are accepted online epworthfallon.org/give or send your donation to 280 East Stillwater Ave., Fallon, NV 89406.
+If you can't attend the event but would like to donate to this cause, donations are accepted online epworthfallon.org/give or send your donation to 280 E. Stillwater Ave., Fallon, NV 89406.

 Be sure to include a note where you would like the money to go, as 100 percent of any donation goes exactly where specified.